Chapter Seven – Data

 The music continues, in my ears, in my head.

 “When I was young, I lived at my aunt and uncle’s house deep in the Appalachian Mountains.
 I mean like Deliverance deep.”
 I pause realizing she would have no concept of what that means.
 I continue regardless looking straight into the clutter of the past.
 “It snowed four or five feet and the cold was nothing like I’d ever felt before.
 That was long before I’d felt the bite of a Wisconsin, Chicago or New York winter later in life.
 Anyways, no central air, no indoor toilet.
 We lived off the land and had a wood burning stove and an outhouse.
 This was in the 1980s, which was modern for the time.
 At least, I thought it was modern still being as poor as we were.
 We hiked through the snow in the middle of the night to go pee.
 I hated and loved it.
 I usually went around the corner of the house and squatted.
-We kidded each other next day about eating the yellow snow.”
+We would kid each other the next day about eating the yellow snow.”
 I titter awkwardly under my breath.
 “Sometimes afterward in the middle of the night, I stopped and looked up.
 I stood there for the longest time staring at the sky.
 The stars were so close and the sky clear, the air pure and clean and so much beauty.
 It was overwhelming.
 There’s nothing like standing on a mountain without any light pollution surrounding you.
 Nature and the stars have always been … my friends and being poor from West Virginia, I always had a certain reverence for nature.
 You have to.
 You learn it early.
 This was before it all changed for the worse.
 We took it all for granted.”
 I let out a long sigh.
-“Nature, like the universe, is such an indifferent bitch and one you gotta admire and respect.”
+“Nature, like the universe, is such an indifferent, fickle bitch and one you gotta admire and respect.”

 “We see stars rarely from this vantage,” she says quietly.
 “The hydrocarbons, the smog, and terraforming prevent it.
 The view is much more unambiguous at the Metis Security Station Alpha.”
 She sits in a deferential silence.